Coastal Cleanup Day 2017

 Sponsor Coastal Cleanup Day

-Your sponsorship supports ECOSLO’s community efforts to make this event a success!
-Our efforts in advertising, volunteer recruitment, and community engagement are expanded with your support.
-Thank you in advance for your Sponsorship!
+Your sponsorship supports ECOSLO in making this event a cleanup success!
+Advertising, volunteer recruitment, and community engagement are expanded with your support.

 Download this year’s sponsorship packet and application: